watham15/.config/README.md

-# .config
-dotfiles containing minimal setup for personal use
+*dotfiles containing minimal setup for personal use